peterkaberia/cd2030.rmncah_pk/README.md

 ## Development version

-To get a bug fix or to use a feature from the development version, you can install the development version of cd2030.
+To get a bug fix or to use a feature from the development version, you can install the development version of cd2030 app.

 ``` r
 devtools::install_github("aphrcwaro/cd2030.rmncah")